-A. The IRDAI has made it mandatory for all insurance agents to be registered.
+The IRDAI has made it mandatory for all insurance agents to be registered.
 Check whether the agent has a licence issued by IRDAI.
-The licence should state that the said individual is eligible to sell a life insurance policy.
+The licence should state that the said individual is eligible to sell a life insurance plan.
 There are different licences granted for different insurance products, with a separate licence given to general insurance agents.
 In certain cases a composite licence is given to an agent, enabling him/her to sell both life insurance and general insurance.

-Using references from friends/family members who have purchased a life insurance policy through agents can help alleviate any fear of a fake agent.
+Using references from friends/family members who have purchased a life insurance plan through agents can help alleviate any fear of a fake agent.
 Always question the agent and check his/her knowledge about the product before committing to a policy.

-A. Not all agents are authorised to collect premiums on behalf of the insurer.
+Not all agents are authorised to collect premiums on behalf of the insurer.
 Before paying the sum to the agent, first verify his/her credentials.
 He/she must be authorised by the insurer to collect premiums.
 Ask for such authorisation.
 If all checks out you can pay the premium but make sure to collect a signed receipt for the same.

 Additionally, online purchases are safe even if the policy is purchased through an intermediary.
 There are no risks of the insurance agent absconding in case of online purchases.

 People used to rely on insurance agents to give them an overview of the product, but it is now possible to connect and chat with online representatives who can provide the same information.

 Additionally, one can also get a better rate on the premium if the policy is purchased online.

 Given these features it is a better option to buy a life insurance plan online.